Name and contact of the responsible person in accordance with Article 4 (7) DSGVO

 - The existence of automated decision-making, including profiling, pursuant to Article 22(1) and (4) of the GDPR and, at least in those cases, meaningful information about the logic involved and the scope and intended effects of such processing for the data subject.

-If personal data is transferred to a third country or to an international organisation, you have the right to be informed about the appropriate safeguards pursuant to Article 46 of the GDPR in connection with the transfer.
+If personal data is transferred to a third country or to an international organization, you have the right to be informed about the appropriate safeguards pursuant to Article 46 of the GDPR in connection with the transfer.
 We will provide a copy of the personal data that is the subject of the processing.
 For any further copies you request, we may charge a reasonable fee based on the administrative costs.
 If you make the request electronically, the information must be provided in a commonly used electronic format unless it states otherwise.
 The right to receive a copy under paragraph 3 must not affect the rights and freedoms of other persons. prejudice the rights and freedoms of others.

 (4) Right to Correction